mackron/dr_libs/README.md

  - Supports shortened paths by automatically scanning for supported archives/packages.
 The path "my/package.zip/file.txt" can be shortened to "my/file.txt", for example.
  - Fully recursive.
 A path such as "pack1.zip/pack2.zip/file.txt" should work just fine.
+ - Easily supports custom package formats - just implement the relevant callbacks.
+See the "extras" folder for examples.

 It's still early days - here are some noteworthy missing features at the moment.
 I'm planning on adding support for all of these as I need them.